-- No need to report at this time. - Get tested immediately using a PCR (preferred) Rapid or home test after known exposure to Covid-19.
-For the home test (Antigen test), if you test negative for COVID-19, consider testing again 1 to 2 days after your first test (https://www.cdc.gov/coronavirus/2019-ncov/testing/self-testing.html.)
-Watch for symptoms for 10 days. - o If your test is POSITIVE, fill out the appropriate College's COVID-19 Self-Reporting Tool as noted above on page 3.
+- No need to report at this time. - Get tested using a PCR (preferred) Rapid or home test 5 days after a known exposure to Covid-19.
+Watch for symptoms for 10 days. - If your test is POSITIVE, fill out the appropriate College's COVID-19 Self-Reporting Tool as noted above on page 3.
 Student links can also be found on the College's COVID-19 Information Page. follow the Isolation Guidelines found on page 6. - o If your test is negative, stay home until symptoms have resolved and you are fever free for 24 hours without fever-reducing medication.
 Wear a well-fitted mask for 10 full days any time you are around others inside your home or in public.
 Do not go to places where you are unable to wear a mask.